- Future Students

 We are now accepting applications!

-Thank you for your interest in pursuing your Master of Social Work (MSW) degree at Eastern Washington University's School of Social Work through the Vancouver program at Clark College.
+Thank you for your interest in pursuing your Master of Social Work (MSW) degree at Eastern Washington University's School of Social Work located at Clark College in Vancouver, WA.

 What will I study?

 Click HERE for the MSW Curriculum Design.

 The MSW program prepares professional social workers to engage in advanced generalist practice across multiple systems and provide leadership for social justice.
 The curriculum consists of a foundation for generalist practice and an advanced curriculum for advanced generalist practice.